adbayb/open-vanilla/libraries/result/README.md

 ## ✨ Features

 TypeScript's implementation for the Result pattern inspired by the [Rust](https://doc.rust-lang.org/std/result/) and [Swift](https://developer.apple.com/documentation/swift/result) primitive.
-The Result pattern is also known as [Either pattern](https://www.thoughtworks.com/insights/blog/either-data-type-alternative-throwing-exceptions) in some functional programming languages.
+The Result pattern is an implementation variant of [Either pattern](https://www.thoughtworks.com/insights/blog/either-data-type-alternative-throwing-exceptions) well-known in some functional programming languages.

 In contrast to traditional exception handling, the Result pattern: